starkbank/sdk-dotnet/README.md

 ### Query your DICT keys

-To take a look at the PIX keys linked to your workspace, just run the following:
+To take a look at the Pix keys linked to your workspace, just run the following:

 ```c#
 using System;